jm-cc/pm2/pioman/README.md

 - Through other PM2 modules: please see installation instructions for NewMadeleine http://pm2.gforge.inria.fr/newmadeleine/doc/
-  In this case, pioman is not visible to th end-user.
+  In this case, pioman is not visible to the end-user.

 Documentation